gamingdoom/datcord/README.md

 # Install
 - # Linux
   - ## Appimage (easiest)
     - Grab the AppImage from [releases](https://github.com/gamingdoom/datcord/releases/) and run it.
+If you choose to integrate it, run

+       ``~/Applications/Datcord-* --appimage-portable-home``
   - ## Tarball
     - Grab the tarball from the releases then,
     ```